Tharunaya/tharunaya.github.io/_posts/2021-02-25-tenableCTF-writeup.md

 Can you find the flag?
 ##### Content
 ![blm](/assets/img/01_TenableCTF/blm1.png)

 ##### Solution
 The image consisted of three seperate images, each in a different colour.
-I decided to use the tool stegsolve for getting a better look at it.
-A download can be found here: https://github.com/eugenekolo/sec-tools/tree/master/stego/stegsolve/stegsolve.
+I decided to use the tool [stegsolve](https://github.com/eugenekolo/sec-tools/tree/master/stego/stegsolve/stegsolve) for getting a better look at it.
 By executing the command ``` java -jar stegsolve.jar  ```, stegsolve is started.
 Now, the image can be opened and viewed in different filters.
 ![blm](/assets/img/01_TenableCTF/blm_combined.png)

 On the images, we can now see the flag:
 ``` flag{Bl4ck_liv3S_MATTER} ```